Marijuana Growing Supplies

 Cannabis growers use ventilation and exhaust systems to move oxygen and CO2 within their growing space.
 Solutions can be as simple as osculating fans, while more serious venting utilizes inline fans and ducting.
 Speed controls can also be used to regulate airflow.

 Marijuana Odor Control

 Exhaust fans help with removing odors in the growing area.
-However, they may not be adequate enough to eliminating the strong, skunky odor of cannabis in the rest of your home.
+However, they may not be adequate enough to eliminate the strong, skunky odor of cannabis in the rest of your home.
 Luckily, there is a solution to this common problem.
 Carbon binding filters are devices which effectively sucks in air, runs it through carbon filtration, and then releases odorless air back into the room.
 This also decreases heat and mold spores in the cannabis grow area.
 Many hydroponic weed home growers consider carbon filters a must-have item on their marijuana growing supplies checklist.

 Marijuana Grow Tents

 Grow tents are a sensible addition to anyone’s marijuana growing supplies.
 These enclosed areas are great for keeping everything you need in a contained space.
 Temperature and humidity can be more adequately controlled, and grow lights work at a more efficient state.
-This is because grow tents are comprised of reflective materials (mylar lining) so light hits cannabis plants from all sides.
-Most grow tents are made of thick, durable fabric, heavy duty metal framing and have vents for easy access and air flow.
+This is because grow tents are comprised of reflective materials (mylar lining) so the light hits cannabis plants from all sides.
+Most grow tents are made of thick, durable fabric, heavy-duty metal framing and have vents for easy access and air flow.
 Many models have fixtures for hanging grow lights within the tent.